2D

 Lottie

-lottie is a cross-platform animation solution released by Airbnb around 2017.
-It can be applied to iOS, Android, React Native, and web.
-It parses AE animations through the Bodymovin plugin and exports json files that can render animations on mobile and web.
-Designers create animations using AE and export the corresponding json files with Bodymovin for the frontend, which can use these json files to generate 100% accurate animations.
+Lottie is a cross-platform animation solution released by Airbnb around 2017, supporting iOS, Android, React Native, and web.
+It uses the Bodymovin plugin to parse Adobe After Effects (AE) animations and exports JSON files for rendering animations on mobile and web platforms.
+Designers create animations in AE, export JSON files via Bodymovin, and developers use these JSON files to achieve 100% faithful animation reproduction.

-Users can easily handle Lottie assets and add components in Galacean.
+In Galacean, users can easily handle Lottie assets and add components.

 PropertyDescription